Submit Article

 What Were the Facts of This Case?

-The second issue was whether the court should stay the admiralty proceedings in favour of foreign arbitration.
-PTDL argued that the parties’ contract required disputes to be resolved by arbitration and that, accordingly, the court should stay further proceedings pursuant to s 6 of the International Arbitration Act (Cap 143A, 2002 Rev Ed) (“IAA”).
+The second issue was whether the court proceedings should be stayed in favour of foreign arbitration in accordance with s 6 of the International Arbitration Act (Cap 143A, 2002 Rev Ed).
+This involved a two-step inquiry:

 How Did the Court Analyse the Issues?